The Urban Whale Book

 The authors present our current knowledge about the biology and plight of right whales, including their reproduction, feeding, genetics, and endocrinology, as well as fatal run-ins with ships and fishing gear.
 Employing individual identifications, acoustics, and population models, Scott Kraus, Rosalind Rolland, and their colleagues present a vivid history of this animal, from a once commercially hunted commodity to today's life-threatening challenges of urban waters.
+This book offers hope for the eventual salvation of this great whale.

 Free U.S. shipping.
 For international orders, please contact email@example.com.